Overview

 • Day 3-4 (Wednesday-Thursday): Virtual Carotid didactics

-• Day 5 (Friday): Travel day for attendees taking hands on classes on day 6/7
+• Day 5 (Friday): Travel day for attendees taking hands-on classes on days 6 and 7

 • Day 6 (Saturday): On-site TCD scanning labs with patient models